mehedirahman01/rapid_recruits/README.md

 # Rapid Recruits

-You can see visit the website here: https://rapid-recruits-mehedirahman01.netlify.app/
+You can visit the website here: https://rapid-recruits-mehedirahman01.netlify.app/

 ## Website Description
 * In this website, you can find and recruit people from around the world who are interested to work